 Overview

-Our core equity strategy invests primarily in common stocks of Quality Growth companies that the Osterweis Capital Management investment team believes offer superior investment value and opportunity for growth.
+Our core equity strategy invests primarily in common stocks of quality growth companies that the Osterweis Capital Management investment team believes offer superior investment value and opportunity for growth.
 The team focuses on a select group of companies that it believes have durable competitive advantages, attractive growth prospects, and strong management teams.
 The team seeks to invest in these businesses when they are undervalued or underappreciated by the market.

 Account Details